Bharath-RoyChoudhury/Bharath-RoyChoudhury.github.io/_pages/about.md

 My research interests lie in the theoretical and applied aspects of random graphs and stochastic geometry.

-My research focuses on understanding unimodular networks and dynamics on them, drawing parallels from the Palm theory of stationary point processes.
+On the theoretical side, my research focuses on understanding unimodular networks and dynamics on them, drawing parallels from the Palm theory of stationary point processes.

 On the applied side, I am developing methods to analyze graph data using local theory.
 I am also interested in using stochastic geometry and random graphs to study climate extremes, assess climate impacts, model financial contagion, evaluate portfolio risk, and detect market anomalies.